 - SSBI-PR (Single Scope Background Investigation – Periodic Reinvestigation)

 - PPR (Phased Periodic Reinvestigation)

 - Tier 5R Investigation

 - Federal Employment Fitness Investigation

 Investigations will soon be continuously conducted, diving into current financial status, keeping up with criminal background checks, and monitoring social media posts.
 This can cause many problems for individuals whose careers rely on the ability to have access to secure information.
 As an additional complication, the process of appealing a security clearance revocation or denial can take over a year.
 Our team of security clearance lawyers can help you cut through the process and get the clearance level you need.

 Appealing a Security Clearance Denial

 The top historical reasons for denial are financial considerations, personal conduct, foreign preference, and criminal conduct, with financial considerations being the top issue, accounting for more than 50% of the denials.
 Understanding the steps to take after a denial or revocation and the underlying reasons behind the judgment can help your chances of appealing the DOHA Administrative Judge’s decision.
 You are given two chances to appeal your case in front of a judge.
 Your first opportunity will be at an appeal hearing.
 Here, you will be given an opportunity to provide reasoning and statements as to why you should not have been denied.
-You are allowed to have a federal attorney at this hearing, and Berry Law Firm has attorneys who can help represent you.
+You are allowed to have a federal attorney at this hearing, and Berry Law: Criminal Defense and Personal Injury Lawyers has attorneys who can help represent you.
 If your case is denied, you will be given one final chance to appeal the judge’s decision within 45 days, and can again retain legal counsel.
 Any decisions made at this step are final, and the costs of losing the appeals process can be substantial if you rely on a security clearance for your work.

 Contact Our Security Clearance Defense Team Today